mbaze/bzpack/README.md

 `bzpack.exe [-lz|-e1|-e1zx|-bx0|-bx2] [-r] [-e] [-o] [-l] <inputFile> [outputFile]`

-For example, to compress a file called "demo.bin" using the BX2 format with the end-of-stream marker, the command would be:
+For example, to compress a file named *"demo.bin"* in reverse direction using the BX2 format with the end-of-stream marker, the command would be:

-`bzpack.exe -bx2 -e demo.bin demo.bx2`
+`bzpack.exe -bx2 -r -e demo.bin demo.bx2`

-Here’s a list of supported command-line options (excluding compression format names):
+Here’s a list of supported command-line options (not including compression format identifiers):

 * `-r` - Compress (and decompress) in reverse direction.
 In practice, this option helps reduce the decoder size.
 * `-e` - Add an end-of-stream marker.
 Useful for general-purpose decompression, but often unnecessary for minimalist programs.